-The chief medium for imparting knowledge in these times was dialogue amongst a teacher and his disciples (shishya).
+The chief medium for imparting knowledge in these times was dialogue amongst a teacher and his disciples (shishva).
 A teacher aided the disciples on the path of knowledge by answering their queries, questions, counter questions.
 'Upanishada' are one of the most essential texts in Indian philosophy.
 In many upanishada philosophical thought is presented in the form of a dialogue.
-For example the between 'Shwetaketu dialogue Uddalaka' 'Chhandoqya from the between upanishada' or one 'Maitrevee and Yadnyavalkya' from 'Bruhadaranyaka upanishada'.
+For example the dialogue between 'Shwetaketu and Uddalaka' 'Chhandoqya from upanishada' the between or one Yadnyavalkya' 'Maitrevee and from 'Bruhadaranyaka upanishada'.
 The buddhist text 'Milindapahna' (Milindaprashna) similarly wraps philosophy in dialogue.
 Bhagwadgeeta is also in the form of a dialogue between Krishna and Arjuna.